ashriv2020/covidark/README.md

-* created a covid color theme for vscode
+* created a covid color theme for vscode, published to vs code marketplace. download and install 'covi dark' to use with your visual studio code editor.

 **Enjoy!**